LoveDuckie/silverstripe-well-known-validation/README.md

 ## FAQ

-This section is for frequently answered questions.
+This section covers frequently asked questions.

 ### Q: What does this module do?

-This module handles routing for the `/.well-known` endpoint that is used by `RFC 8615` for rendering and displaying descriptive information about a website and its services.
-This endpoint or route is often used by third-party services (such as [keybase.io](https://keybase.io)) for validating or verifying ownership of a website and domain name.
+This module manages routing for the `/.well-known` endpoint, as specified by RFC 8615, to display descriptive information about a website and its services.
+The endpoint is commonly used by third-party services (such as [Keybase.io](https://keybase.io)) for domain and website ownership verification.

-This module enables you to configure and handle validation requests from your SilverStripe administration panel, without having to directly interact with the web-server by uploading text files for verification purposes.
+With this module, you can handle validation requests directly from your SilverStripe administration panel, eliminating the need to upload verification files manually to your web server.

 ### Q: How does it work?

-Simply install the module by reading the installation instructions below, and ensure that you have navigated to `/dev/build?flush=all`.

-Afterwards you will want to navigate to Configuration panel for your SilverStripe project, and select the **Validation** tab.
+To use the module, follow the installation instructions below and run `/dev/build?flush=all`.
+Once installed, go to the **Validation** tab in your SilverStripe project's Configuration panel to manage validation settings.

 ## Requirements

-* **SilverStripe** `^4.0`
+* **SilverStripe** `^4.0 | ^5.0`

 ## Installation